 This tab displays Zigbee devices, addresses, online states, and signal strengths You can view the Zigbee network items two ways using these radio buttons:

+View as:

+Tree

+List

 - Tree-Takes the devices that are in the project and lists them in a room tree view. - List-Takes the devices that are in the project and lists them in one list.